TiciaD/ElevatorPseudocode/pseudocode.md

     * elevatorUp
     * elevatorDown
     * elevatorStop
+    * floor

 * Doors
     * doorOpen
     * doorClose
-    * INIT doorAtDestination()  --> door stays open for predetermined time
+    * INIT doorAtDestination()  --> elevatorStop and doorOpen and stays open for predetermined time

 * Button Panels
     * INIT currentFloor()  --> READ which floor the elevator is currently on